Oneflow-Inc/DLPerf/README.md

 ### Evaluated Deep Neural Network models

-There are two main type of model cases tested in this repository, generally includes :
+There are two main types of model cases tested in this repository, generally includes :

 - Common cases